This page reports my current thinking on the topics that I work on. For the list of published works, please consult the papers and talks pages.

 I am interested in morphosyntactic conditions of allomorphy

-- Locality of allomorphy.
-I believe that the trigger and the target of allomorphy must be the structurally adjacent: they must be sisters in the syntactic structure.
-My current thinking is that the counterexamples should be accounted for by positing that morpheme orders can present structural ambiguity.
+• Locality of allomorphy.
+I believe that the trigger and the target of allomorphy must be the structurally adjacent (sisters in the syntactic structure).
+My current thinking is that the counterexamples should be accounted for by positing that morpheme orders can present structural ambiguity: independent evidence for such ambiguity is a topic of my current research.

 I am interested in linearization of syntactic structure

-Interactions with ellipsis.
-Constraints on syntactic movement have been argued to follow if linearization applies cyclically, with incoherent linearizations resulting in ungrammaticality.
+• Interactions with ellipsis.
+Constraints on syntactic movement have been argued to follow if linearization applies cyclically, with incoherent linearization statements resulting in ungrammaticality.
 If so, ellipsis is predicted to repair violations of such restrictions.
-Together with Ivan Kalyakin (ILS RAS), I look into Russian left branch extraction which presents a case of repair by ellipsis but necessitates a more intricate theory of ellipsis-linearization interaction because repair by ellipsis is not freely available.
+Together with Ivan Kalyakin, I look into Russian left branch extraction which presents a case of repair by ellipsis but necessitates a more intricate theory of ellipsis-linearization interaction because repair by ellipsis is not freely available.